 UNC brings together extraordinary young performers, scholars, and educators in an exhilarating musical environment.
 You’ll have opportunities to integrate your research with performing, composing and conducting.
 Gain the skills and experience you need to create the future you want.

-Master of Music: Music History and Literature Emphasis
+Master of Music: Music History and Literature Concentration

 The Music History and Literature M.M. program requires a total of 30 credits of coursework.
 You’ll integrate courses in pedagogy, scholarship, music theory and performance, working with your faculty adviser to select courses that serve your academic objectives.
 The program includes a master’s thesis based on original scholarship and research.